huseinzol05/Deep-Learning-Tensorflow/README.md

 ```bash
 sudo pip install scipy numpy matplotlib librosa pandas seaborn
 ```
-- I recommended install Tensorflow even for CPU / GPU from source, way more faster.
+I recommended install Tensorflow even for CPU / GPU from source, way more faster.
 You can read more [here on how to install.](https://www.tensorflow.org/install/install_sources)

-- If you got GPU, compile it with CUDA.
+If you got GPU, compile it with CUDA.
 You can read more [here on how to install.](https://www.tensorflow.org/install/install_sources#configure_the_installation)

-- You need to download CIFAR-10, CIFAR-100
+I will use some of open data-sets, like MNIST and so much more.

+Right now I am refactoring it, some previous notebooks under [deprecated](deprecated) folder.